Office365DevOps/dotnetcore-office365dev-templates-msgraph/README.md

 ## How to use the template

-After the template installation is successful, you can see these new templates in the template list, each template has a short name, you can use the `dotnet new template-shortname1` to use these templates, such as `dotnet new graphconsole`, the command can quickly build a Microsoft Graph console application.
+After the template installation is successful, you can see these new templates in the template list, each template has a short name, you can use the `dotnet new template-shortname` to use these templates, such as `dotnet new graphconsole`, the command can quickly build a Microsoft Graph console application.

 Each template has some parameters to support different scenarios.
 The most typical parameter is `--instance`.
 This parameter will tell the template engine which office 365 environment you want to use.
 There are two options, `global` for the international version, and `gallatin` for the domestic version for China. `gloal` will be the default value for this parameter.